ololukaszuk/quaint2/data-api/README.md

     }
   ],

-  // 🆕 Momentum for all timeframes (NEW in v2.0)
+  // ðŸ†• Momentum for all timeframes (NEW in v2.0) "momentum": {
-  "momentum": {
     "5m": {
       "rsi": 52.1,